natmegsweden/NatMEG_Wiki/Troubleshooting-errors-on-Compute.md

 This is a list of errors and bugs that have been encountered on Compute: when and why they appear and the solution to fix or circumvent it.

-Please add if you frequenty encounter a bug that is not on the list or if you know the solution to an issue not yet solved.
+Please add if you frequently encounter a bug that is not on the list or if you know the solution to an issue not yet solved.

 ## Pop-op asking for authetification for update
 **Problem**: a pop-op prompt saying "*Authentification is required to set the network proxy used for downloading packages*" keeps appears but require sudo right to continue.